Local high schoolers get their hands dirty learning about water issues

-Caminos de Agua recently completed a two-week educational module with 99 students at CBTis No. 60 School in San Miguel de Allende.
-The program included theoretical and practical components.
-First, the students spent three days in the classroom learning about local water issues.
-This multidisciplinary module comprised of lectures with practical case studies and an engaging play performed by local theatre group, Teatro Despierto.
+Caminos de Agua recently completed a three-week educational module with 99 students at CBTis no. 60 school in San Miguel de Allende.
+The program was funded by Lloyd's of London and included both theoretical and practical components.
+The students spent three days in the classroom learning about local water issues.
+This multidisciplinary module comprised of lectures with practical case studies and an engaging play performed by local theatre group, teatro despierto.
 During the second week, the students constructed a rainwater harvesting cistern next to the classroom.
+The final week focused on biological treatment systems, and the students helped to install several examples, which they will be testing throughout the year.
 By the final day, many of the students felt motivated to spread the word on the issues they had learned about and driven to work towards finding solutions.

 The program was run by Saúl Juarez, Caminos de Agua’s director of community projects.
 Over the first three days his classes to the students covered many themes including: the problems of water contamination in the basin and underlying geopolitical causes, the effects that this contamination has on people’s health, and the actions that local people can take to mitigate these problems.